Shangwee/IS484-T2/Backend/app/Backend.md

 ## How to run
 - navigate to Backend directory
-- python install -r requirements.txt
+- pip install -r requirements.txt
 - python .\run.py